JenniferCruz/fend-optimization/README.md

 ## Optimizations made
 #### Optimized PageSpeed Insights score for _index.html_
 The changes listed below allowed to get a PageSpeed Insights score of __95 for Mobile__ and __94 for Desktop__.
-* Hosted images were resized and compressed
+* Hosted images were resized, compressed and stripped off their meta information.
 * All JavaScript files were externalized and made async (However, I am worried about how this could impact analytics in a "real live" project).
 * All styles were inlined in the index.html file's header.
 * The linked web font was removed and substituted for a web safe font.